Transfer Mechanisms

 Key Characteristics:

 Atomic operation: Payment capture and merchant transfer happen together—no separate transfer step required.
+This prevents timing mismatches between charging customers and paying merchants.

-Automatic Application Fees: Stripe creates Application Fee objects automatically, simplifying commission tracking and platform revenue reconciliation.
+on_behalf_ofto change the settlement merchant if needed.)Automatic Application Fee objects: Stripe creates Application Fee objects automatically, simplifying commission tracking and platform revenue reconciliation.
+These appear in Stripe's reporting tools.

 Application / Use Case: